Milestone 5: Route guards

 Although it doesn't actually log in, it has what you need for this discussion.
 It has an

-method simulates an API call to an external service by returning an observable that resolves successfully after a short pause.
-The redirectUrl
+isLoggedIn flag to tell you whether the user is authenticated.
+Its login method simulates an API call to an external service by returning an observable that resolves successfully after a short pause.
+The redirectUrl property will store the attempted URL so you can navigate to it after authenticating.

 Revise the

-to call it.import { Injectable } from '@angular/core';
+AuthGuard to call it.import { Injectable } from '@angular/core';

 import {